On Guard for Peace: Premiere and Soviet appraisals

 In 1951, both On Guard for Peace and Winter Bonfire were nominated for a Stalin Prize, with the unanimous support of the prize committee's music division, possibly in deference to Prokofiev's declining health.
-Vladimir Zakharov said that whatever lingering traces of the "old Prokofiev" remained in the oratorio were atoned for by the "new Prokofiev."
-In spite of the prize committee's approval of both scores, Vladimir Kruzhkov from Agitprop disagreed with the suitability of awarding On Guard for Peace, who said that "in many episodes the music does not fit the text and contains elements of formalism."
+Vladimir Zakharov said that whatever lingering traces of the "old Prokofiev" remained in the oratorio were atoned for by the "new Prokofiev".
+In spite of the prize committee's approval of both scores, Vladimir Kruzhkov from Agitprop disagreed with the suitability of awarding On Guard for Peace, saying that "in many episodes the music does not fit the text and contains elements of formalism".
 Agitprop then made a counter proposal to award a Stalin Prize, third class to Winter Bonfire only.
 In the end, the prize committee's original decision to award both Prokofiev works prevailed, an outcome Khrennikov took credit for:

-When Prokofiev wrote On Guard for Peace, there was a lot of formalism there, but the government asked: "Has he taken a step towards regeneration?," and I said, yes, and not just one step, but two.
-And I was told: "If so, he has to be supported."
+When Prokofiev wrote On Guard for Peace, there was a lot of formalism there, but the government asked: "Has he taken a step towards regeneration?", and I said, yes, and not just one step, but two.
+And I was told: "If so, he has to be supported".

 The 1952 Stalin Prize was the sixth and final one Prokofiev earned.
 According to David G. Tompkins, On Guard for Peace was an "important milestone" in Prokofiev's political rehabilitation in the Soviet Union.
 Its success made possible subsequent commissions from the Radio Information Committee that helped to further repair Prokofiev's reputation, including The Meeting of the Volga and the Don and the Seventh Symphony.